Justin Jefferson Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Season Stats

-- So far this season, 23.7% of the 376 passes thrown by his team have gone Jefferson's way.

-- Jefferson (11 red zone targets) has been the recipient of 26.2% of his team's 42 red zone pass attempts.
+- With 11 targets in the red zone this season, Jefferson has been on the receiving end of 26.2% of his team's 42 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the 49ers.